 An introduction to matrices and computational linear algebra, with applications drawn from the Social Sciences, the Physical Sciences, Mathematics and Business Administration.
 A student who has completed MATH 357 may subsequently enroll in MATH 285, counting both grades in grade point average, but receiving credit toward graduation only for MATH 285.
-Prerequisite: Grade of "C" or better in MATH 186 or consent of instructor.
-NOTE: General Honors Course.
+Prerequisite: Grade of "C" or better in MATH 186.

-MATH 288 - Topics in Mathematics
+MATH 288 - Topics in Mathematics 3 hours

 Selected topics in Mathematics.
-May be repeated for credit up to 6 hours.
+May be repeated for credit up to $6\ \text{hours}.$